Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 We decided to use a <b>concerns mechanism</b> to detect system health problems and try to solve them as we went.

-A concern might be anything someone working on the system doesn't understand, doesn’t agree with or thinks that might be problematic.
-The concept of a concern<a href="#nota4"><sup>[4]</sup></a> was described by <a href="https://twitter.com/XaV1uzz">Xavi Gost</a> in his talk <a href="https://www.youtube.com/watch?v=pp8j1ggCaoM"> Consensus-driven development (CDD)</a><a href="#nota5"><sup>[5]</sup></a>.
+A concern might be anything someone working on the system doesn't understand, doesn’t agree with, thinks that might be problematic, or thinks that might be changed to improve the system’s sustainability.
+The concept of a concern<a href="#nota5"><sup>[5]</sup></a> was described by <a href="https://twitter.com/XaV1uzz">Xavi Gost</a> in his talk <a href="https://www.youtube.com/watch?v=pp8j1ggCaoM"> Consensus-driven development (CDD)</a><a href="#nota6"><sup>[6]</sup></a>.

-Consensus-driven development is based on the premise that developing software is a team endeavor, and on seeing the current system as an implicit representation of the real team’s consensus about what they are currently developing.
+Consensus-driven development is based on the premise that developing software is a team endeavour, and on seeing the current system as an implicit representation of the real team’s consensus about what they are currently developing.
 This consensus will evolve to adapt to contextual changes.
 Not acknowledging this tacit consensus may cause problems in the team dynamics.

 The <b>concerns mechanism</b> we used follows the process indicated in the next figure: